NCIOCPL/r4r-content/resources/resource13.md

 id: 13
 title: Galaxy-P multi-omics
 description: >
-    A unified platform for integrative genomic-proteomic-metabolomic data analysis and informatics in cancer research.
-Galaxy-P is a multi-omics informatics platform.
+    Galaxy-P is a multi-omics informatics platform—a unified platform for integrative genomic-proteomic-metabolomic data analysis and informatics in cancer research.

 website: http://galaxyp.org
 toolTypes: